 The Hazara Khawari (Berberi) nomads originally immigrated to Iran in search of better pastures for their flocks.
 They also hoped to escape the consequences of a failed revolt against the Afghan government.
 In times past, the Hazara Khawari (Berberi) were primarily sheep and goat herders.
 The second generation had to rely on farming as a supplement to their shepherding.
 Their main crops are wheat, barley, beans, and milk, which are the staples of their diet.

-Today, most of them had moved to the cities, mainly Mashhad and few to Tehran.
+Today, most have moved to the cities, mainly Mashhad and few to Tehran.
 The third generation had the opportunity to study, so today there is a social layer of educated person among the other layers of the people in Iran, mainly in Mashhad.
 There are engineers, doctors, lawyers, teachers and many others who running medium to large-scale factories and farms.

 During the Iran-Iraq war, many Hazara from northeastern Iran fought in the war and showed their braveness on the battlefield.
 Many of them were killed.
 Approximately half of the numbers of causalities from Mashhad were Hazara, in spite of the fact that their population makes up only one tenth of Mashhad.